ctechfilmuniversity/lecture_ws2324_creative_coding_1/docs/01_sessions/04_connection/README.md

 # Session 04 - Connection (10 points)

-Please complete this session by November 21st.
+Please complete this session by November 23rd, 10:00 (just before class).
 Completing the session should take < 4h.

 In this session we are dealing with the topic of *connection* and what the web means.
 In terms of tech, this session introduces you to p5 libraries and the different components a website is made of.
 Also, this will be the last exercise with p5 and in 2D.